Separability of reproducing kernel spaces: Main Results

 \section{Main Results}

-Before our main result, we review some existing results regarding the separability of RKHSs.
-Steinwart and Christmann \cite[Lem.~4.33]{SteinwartChristmann:2008} asserts that if $X$ is separable and the kernel $k$ corresponding to the RKHS $H$ is continuous, then $H$ is separable.
-More generally, Steinwart and Scovel \cite[Cor.~3.6]{SteinwartScovel:2011} show that if there exists a finite and strictly positive Borel measure on $X$, then every bounded and separately continuous kernel k has a separable RKHS.
-Also, Berlinet and Thomas-Agnan \cite[Thm.~15, pg.~33]{Berlinet:2004} shows that a RKHS $H$ is separable if there is a countable subset $X_{0} \subset X$ such that if $f \in H$ and $f(x)=0, x \in X_{0} $ implies that $f=0$.
-A result of Fortet \cite[Thm.~1.2]{Fortet:1973} asserts that a RKHS with kernel $k$ is separable if and only if for all $\e>0$ there exists a countable partition $B_{j}, j \in \mathbb{N}$ of $X$ such that for all $j\in \mathbb{N}$ and all $x_{1},x_{2} \in B_{j}$ we have
+Before our main results, we review some existing results regarding the separability of RKHSs.
+We will consider both when $X$ is not a topological space and when it is.
+When $X$ is not topological, Berlinet and Thomas-Agnan \cite[Thm.~15, pg.~33]{Berlinet:2004} shows that a RKHS $H$ is separable if there is a countable subset $X_{0} \subset X$ such that $f \in H$ and $f(x)=0, x \in X_{0} $ implies that $f=0$.
+Moreover, a result of Fortet \cite[Thm.~1.2]{Fortet:1973} asserts that a RKHS with kernel $k$ is separable if and only if for all $\e>0$ there exists a countable partition $B_{j}, j \in \mathbb{N}$ of $X$ such that for all $j\in \mathbb{N}$ and all $x_{1},x_{2} \in B_{j}$ we have

-Reproducing Kernel Banach Spaces (RKBS), introduced by Zhang, Xu, and Zhang in \cite{ZhangXuZhang:2009} are Banach spaces of real valued functions for which point evaluation is continuous.
-If and only if characterization of separability is obtained through a generalization of Fortet's Theorem from RKHSs to RKBSs.
-We suspect the proof of our version, Lemma \ref{lem_fortet}, is similar to Fortet's \cite[Thm.~2.1]{Fortet:1973} for RKHSs, but it is not written down there.
-Indeed Fortet's, result mentioned above, is a regularity condition on the pullback (pseudo) metric
+Regarding the separability of RKBSs, an if and only if characterization is obtained through a generalization of Fortet's Theorem from RKHSs to RKBSs.
+We suspect the proof of our version, Theorem \ref{thm_fortet}, is similar to Fortet's \cite[Thm.~2.1]{Fortet:1973} for RKHSs, but it is not written down there.
+Indeed, Fortet's result is a regularity condition on the pullback (pseudo) metric